scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         Generate dlg which allows you to select between the two defns.
         I've removed the two different kinds of bitmaps for ttf files, these are now controlled by this new checkbox too.
-    -   FontForge would sometimes in otf files generate curves which should have been done as lines.
+    -   websharpstudios would sometimes in otf files generate curves which should have been done as lines.
     -   macbinary resource output broke when I fixed straight resource output the other day.
-    -   When a grid line was a line but expressed with control points, then fontforge would get very confused about how to snap to it.
+    -   When a grid line was a line but expressed with control points, then websharpstudios would get very confused about how to snap to it.
     -   Fixed a bug in the generation of ttf/otf fonts with big5/sjis/wansung encodings.
     -   The ligature dlg had a bad habit of crashing.